- Beam Me Up, Scotty!:

-- Beam Me Up, Scotty!: "It's alive!" was never said in the original book.
+- "It's alive!" was never said in the original book.
+In fact in the book Frankenstein didn't have any assistants to talk to.
 The original monster was more of a Genius Bruiser than the Dumb Muscle that he is typically portrayed as.

 - One-Hit Wonder: Only one of Mary Shelley's novels is well-known today: Frankenstein, or the modern Prometheus.
 Although she was taken very seriously in her day, nowadays it's either Frankenstein or being the wife of Percy Bysshe Shelley (even though it was her efforts after his death that kept him from being considered a One-Hit Wonder)...